Winston throws 3 TD passes as Browns stun Jackson, Ravens 29-24 to end 5-game losing streak

 Given new life, on the next play Winston lofted a deep ball down the middle to Tillman, who also caught a 22-yard TD pass in the third quarter.

-Winston’s performance – he also had a 23-yard TD pass to David Njoku -- gives the Browns some hope in a season that was going sideways.
-Watson’s injury and surgery had cast a pall over the team and on Saturday beloved play-by-play announcer Jim Donovan died following a long battle with cancer.
+Winston’s performance — he also had a 23-yard TD pass to David Njoku -- gives the Browns some hope in a season that was going sideways.
+A year ago, Joe Flacco came out of semi-retirement after Watson got hurt and led the Browns to the playoffs.

 Dustin Hopkins kicked field goals of 28, 33 and 48 yards for the Browns.